 For the Tigress Outrigger & Gear Tagged Dolphin/Mahi Mahi Division,CCA Florida STAR staff and volunteers will tag and release 20 Mahi Mahi in the waters of South Florida in advance of the competition.

 About This Year’s Tag

-This year’s STAR tag is White.
-Printed on the tag is the year 2022 and a special number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).
+This year’s STAR tag is Fluorescent yellow.
+Printed on the tag is the year 2023 and a tag number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).

 Winner Eligibility for the Tigress Outrigger & Gear Tagged Dolphin

 Winners will be determined by time of catch.
 To be eligible to win, each STAR-tagged redfish and the fist Tigress STAR-tagged dolphin must be reported to the phone number on the tag within two (2) hours of landing the fish.
-The fish with the tag still attached to the fish, must be digitally photographed on the 2022 West Marine Official STAR measuring device, and electronically submitted.
+The fish with the tag still attached to the fish, must be digitally photographed on the 2023 Official STAR measuring device and electronically submitted via the STAR tournament app or website.
 The entire fish must be clearly seen with its nose on the zero line, providing visibility of total length of the fish and STAR tag.
 Electronic submission of all competition entries must also include the competition division, species, length, time, date, name of angler, and Guide/Captain (if applicable).

 Once your photo is entered, please call the phone number on the tag.
 Any caught STAR-tagged redfish or dolphin must be called to the Director within (2) hours after landing the fish.